We had a great time, met friends old and new, and sold a few books. Check out the pics below!

 Do a third draft.
 Time to polish.
 Run ‘spellcheck’, then read it carefully to check all those wrong words it missed — then/than, there/their/they’re.
 Consider reading your work aloud to yourself — sentences and especially the way characters speak will sound right or wrong when heard out loud.
 Do any last research you need.
 Basically, make it the best book you can write.
 Then…

 Find some beta readers.
 Beta readers are your first ever readers (yay!) and they are doing you a big favor.
 As proud as you are of your book, they don’t know anything about it and are probably really busy in their own lives.
 So appreciate them.
 3-5 beta readers are the ideal number.
 Try to find people who are kind, your friends, smart, and hopefully will give you honest feedback.
-It helps if they read your kind of story.
+It helps if they like your kind/genre of story.
 Take feedback cheerfully.

 Sent it to agents, publishers, or self-publish.
 You did it!

 Write another book!
 Check out the Athenswritersassociation.wordpress.com for help.